China stocks shrug off seizure of Anbang amid signs of state support

 While dramatic, investors believe the move could prevent excessive shocks to the market by giving authorities more room to resolve financial risks related to Anbang and overhaul the firm, Sun added.

-Insurance industry insiders also said they believed the move had more to do with Anbang’s behavior than broader systemic risks.
+Insurance industry insiders also said they believed the move had more to do with Anbang’s behaviour than broader systemic risks.

 The blue-chip CSI300 index ended up 0.5 percent to 4,071.09 points, while the Shanghai Composite Index gained 0.6 percent to 3,289.02 in a holiday shortened week.